 How is LGV treated?

-LGV requires medical treatment as it will not go away by itself.
+LGV requires medical treatment.
+It will not go away by itself.

 LGV is treated with antibiotics, which your doctor will prescribe.

 Avoid sex for at least one week after treating LGV to prevent it from spreading to any other partners.

 Contact previous sexual partners to let them know they may have been exposed to LGV and should get tested.